andgineer/sorokin.engineer/posts/en/_posts/2016-11-07-nfc_mifare_reader.md

 Block this is MIFARE read unit, 16 bytes.

 To read block:
-1. Save key in reader
+1. Save the read key in reader
-1. Auth block by the key (reader send the key to smart card and it answers if you can read the block with the card)
+1. Auth block by the key (reader sends the key to smart card and it answers if you can read the block with the key)
 1. Read the block

 For ACR122 you have to save key in address 0, but for ACR1281 - in address `0x20`.